Mirin1281/Novel-System/README.md

 We have not implemented a function to erase already existing commands from CSV.
 If you want to disable it for now, please enter "\<Null\>" or just "Null".

-Note: You may change the CSV file name, but please do not change the data in the first and second lines of the CSV.
+Note: You may change the CSV file name, but please do not change the data in the first and third lines of the CSV.